PrefectHQ/prefect/docs/guides/automations.md

   boost: 2
 ---

-# Using Automations to respond to your workflows
+# Using Automations for Dynamic Responses

 From the Automations tutorial, we were able to see the capabilities of what an automation can do and how to configure them within the UI.